ArcKayNine/tcg-research-desk/README.md

 - Handle for when no selected decks play 0 coppies of any card.
 - Process_data also saves a minimized AtomicCards.json
 - Process_data to also save opening clusters
+- Hover broken on flip cards in HTML.
+- HTML hover in top left corner.
+- Scale down.
+- Confidence on matrix.
+- Loading messages

 ### V2 Goals
 - Temporal analysis.